 I have witnessed many of these societal failings personally, and I can tell you that for all the fancy words in the world nothing is going to make a real impact on these communities without real change, and even then it will still take many more years to reverse the damage that stems back to the economics of the 1970s.

 From the words that I've written above about long-term unemployment effects, I think that you can probably guess that there is no quick fix for severe macroeconomic decline once it takes hold.
-What matters most is to avoid it in the first place, although that looks increasingly unlikely at the beginning of 2021.
+What matters most is to avoid it in the first place.

 The only real obstacle to stable economic growth is inappropriate policies and regulations.
 The public sector has proven time and time again that it simply is not fit for managing the economy.
 If the 2008 financial crisis taught us anything then it taught us that.